Lohithpallikonda/Appscrip-Assignment/README.md

 ---

-**Note**: This is a complete e-commerce product listing page demonstrating modern web development best practices with Next.js 14, React 18, and pure CSS.
+Built with effort and coffee ☕.
+This is my assignment project showcasing what I can do with modern web technologies.